-Carl Grupp received his M.F.A. from Indiana University, Bloomington.
-He received his B.F.A. from the Minneapolis College of Art and Design.
-He also did undergraduate study at the School of Associated Arts, in St. Paul, Minnesota and at Augustana College in Sioux Falls.
-Carl has won many awards and distinctions including Who's Who in American Art and numerous other local and national awards.
-He has been selected to participate in more than 100 exhibitions, most recently "The Narrative Impulse: The Works of Carl Grupp & James Munce" at the University of New Hampshire.
-His work is also in the collections of the Chicago Art Institute, the Minneapolis Institute of Art, the South Dakota Art Museum, Brookings, South Dakota, and many other local and national museums.
-He specializes in printmaking, drawing and watercolor.
+Carl Grupp received his M.F.A. from Indiana University, Bloomington, and his B.F.A. from the Minneapolis College of Art and Design.
+He also did undergraduate study at the School of Associated Arts in St. Paul, Minnesota, and Augustana College.
+Grupp passed away on May 28, 2019.
+Grupp won many awards and distinctions, including Who's Who in American Art and numerous other local and national awards.
+He was selected to participate in more than 100 exhibitions, most recently "The Narrative Impulse: The Works of Carl Grupp & James Munce" at the University of New Hampshire.
+His works are also in the collections of the Chicago Art Institute, Minneapolis Institute of Art, South Dakota Art Museum in Brookings, South Dakota, as well as many other local and national museums.
+He specialized in printmaking, drawing, and watercolor.

 Sculpture professor emeritus Steve Thomas' mission is to "utilize my work experience in private and public art to become a servant of the general public in the person of an artist."
 Steve is an Augustana College graduate and has a Master of Fine Art from the University of South Dakota.
 He has continued studies at the University of Minnesota and in Italy and has taught sculpture in France and Great Britain.
 He has a passion for art education and the development of creating thinking skills in children.
 Steve has public art works in Sioux Falls and throughout the region.
 He is a recipient of the Sioux Falls Mayor's Award in the Arts and has been a member of the Sioux Falls Parks and Recreation Board for more than 10 years.
 Steve also oversaw the pre-architecture program within the art department.